pyxherb/slake/slkc/README.md

 ## Issues

-### Stack Overflow Risk on Everywhere
+### Stack Overflow Risks on Everywhere

-Several modules (such as AST node duplication, generic instantiation, expression compilation, etc.) has risk of stack overflow, we have planned to migrate to C++20 and use coroutine to avoid this problem.
+Several functions (such as AST node duplication, generic instantiation, expression compilation, etc.) has risk of stack overflow, we have planned to migrate to C++20 and use coroutine to avoid this problem.